 Use our employer NIC calculator to calculate your NIC liabilities.

-What are some of the tax reliefs for small and medium businesses UK?
+What are some of the tax reliefs for small and medium businesses in the UK?

 Starting a small business in the UK is an excellent idea because it has low taxes for companies.
 Here are a few tax reliefs offered to small and medium-sized enterprises.